Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-build-with-axiasolar.md

 ## So you want to build a parachain or parathread...

 Now that you have determined that building a parachain or parathread is the right approach for your new project, the next step is to decide which framework to use.
 Frameworks for building a parachain or parathread are known as parachain development kits (PDKs).
-Currently, the only PDK available is Substrate and Cumulus from Parity Technologies.
+Currently, the only PDK available is Substrate and Cumulus from Axia Technologies.

 In the future, there will be many different PDKs available in different programming languages, just like there are multiple [implementations](learn-implementations.md) of the AXIASolar Host.